-There can be no assurance that the performance of Issue I Loans will in fact be consistent with that of previously originated Fixed Rate MEFA Loans.
-Previously originated Fixed Rate MEFA Loans bear a variety of interest rates.
+There can be no assurance that the performance of Issue I Loans that are currently outstanding or that are to be originated in the future will in fact be consistent with that of previously originated Fixed Rate MEFA Loans.
+Previously originated Fixed Rate MEFA Loans bore or bear a variety of interest rates and were repaid by borrowers in a variety of interest rate and economic environments.
 In addition, the Authority has from time to time modified the credit criteria and certain other origination and repayment terms applicable to Fixed Rate MEFA Loans.
 As a result, the majority of previously originated Fixed Rate MEFA Loans were originated on the basis of credit criteria that differ and bear terms that differ in certain respects from those expected to be applicable to newly originated Issue I Loans.
 Although the Authority believes that such differences have proven to not have a material effect on the overall performance to date of Fixed Rate MEFA Loans that have been originated during different periods, there can be no assurance that no such effect will result in the future.
 There can be no assurance that the ability of borrowers of newly originated Issue I Loans to repay such loans, or their propensity to prepay such loans, may not differ materially from that of borrowers of previously originated Fixed Rate MEFA Loans.
-The 2009-2010 academic year will be first for which the Authority will offer Fixed Rate MEFA Loans with an Interest-Only Payment Option.
-In addition, the Resolution permits MEFA to apply proceeds of the Series 2009 Bonds and Revenues to purchase Fixed Rate MEFA Loans with terms and conditions that vary from those described herein, upon compliance with certain requirements of the Resolution, including the requirements of Prior Rating Agency Notice and, in certain cases, satisfaction of the Rating Agency Condition as to S&P. See "-Certain Factors Could Potentially Affect Timing and Receipt of Revenues," "-Composition and Characteristics of the Issue I Loan Portfolio May Change" and "-General Economic Conditions May Deteriorate."
+The 2010-2011 academic year is the first for which the Authority has offered Fixed Rate MEFA Loans with an Interest-Only Payment Option or its Fixed Rate Student Alternative Loan Program.
+In addition, the Resolution permits MEFA to apply proceeds of the Offered Bonds and Revenues to purchase Fixed Rate MEFA Loans with terms and conditions that vary from those described herein, upon compliance with certain requirements of the Resolution, including the requirements of Prior Rating Agency Notice and, in certain cases, satisfaction of the Rating Agency Condition as to S&P. See "-Certain Factors Could Potentially Affect Timing and Receipt of Revenues," "-Composition and Characteristics of the Issue I Loan Portfolio May Change" and "-General Economic Conditions."